 The performance regression scenario contains 12 different LoadRunner scripts.
 For simplicity, let’s assume that all scripts are developed using Web HTTP/HTML protocol.
 There may or may not be any changes to the scripts but the new release can be deployed on any of the instances listed above.

-In such a case, you have to update the parameter value every time when the port number gets changed.
-And hence you have to download the script, open the script in VuGen and update the parameter in all 12 scripts.
+In such a case, you have to update the parameter value every time the port number gets changed.
+Hence you have to download the script, open the script in VuGen and update the parameter in all 12 scripts.
 This could be a time-consuming activity.

-Instead of creating a new parameter in the ‘Parameter List’ and update the value every time you have another option.
+Instead of creating a new parameter in the ‘Parameter List’ and updating the value every time you have another option.

 - Go to Runtime Settings

-- Click ‘Additional Attribute’ tab in the left pane
+- Click the ‘Additional Attribute’ tab in the left pane

 - Click the ‘Add’ button